Feat-FeAR/logSpace/content/docs/coding/git_survival.md

 commit/push action.
     {{< /hint >}}

 ## Configuration Settings
-- List and check all configuration settings:
+- List and check all configuration settings.
     ```bash
     git config -l # [--list]
     ```

 - Set the following global options, otherwise you'll be asked for upon the first
     commit:
     ```bash
     git config --global user.email "federicoalessandro.ruffinatti@unito.it"
     git config --global user.name "Federico Alessandro Ruffinatti"
     ```

 - Set ___Nano___ as the default text editor for commit messages.
 When you create a Git commit, the default editor that will be opened is ___Vim___.
 This can be very confusing for people that have never worked with it previously.
     However, default text editor can be changed in this way:
     ```bash
     git config --global core.editor "nano"
     ```

-- Line ending: Git has a configuration setting called `core.autocrlf` which is specifically designed to make sure that, when a text file is written to the repository's object database, all line endings in that text file are normalized to `LF` (i.e., the standard _de facto_ eol in Git and GitHub).
+- Line ending: Git has a configuration setting called `core.autocrlf` which is specifically designed to make sure that, when a text file is written to the repository's _object database_, all line endings in that text file are normalized to `LF` (i.e., the standard _de facto_ EOL in Git and GitHub).
-    The `core.autocrlf` setting variable can take three possible values:
+    The `core.autocrlf` setting variable can take three possible values.
-    - `core.autocrlf=false` Default behavior.
-Don't do anyting to eols: all types of line endings are left untouched by Git.
+    - `core.autocrlf=false` __Default behavior__.
+Don't do anything to EOLs: all
+                            types of line endings are left untouched by Git.
-    - `core.autocrlf=true`  Line endings of text files are converted to Unix style (`LF`) when writing to the object database (e.g., by `git commit`), however `LF` are turned back into `CR` `LF` when writing out into the working directory.
+    - `core.autocrlf=true`  __Good for Windows projects__.
+Line endings of text
+                            files are converted to Unix style (`LF`) when writing to the _object database_ (more precisely, when files are staged into the _index_), however `LF` are turned back into `CR` `LF` when writing out into the working directory.
-    - `core.autocrlf=input` Line endings of text files are converted to Unix style `LF` when writing to the object database (e.g., by `git commit`), and no reverse conversion is performed when writing out into the working directory.
+    - `core.autocrlf=input` __Good for Linux projects__.
+Line endings of text
+                            files are converted to Unix style (`LF`) when writing to the _object database_ and no reverse conversion is performed when writing out into the working directory.

-    For any Linux project use the following settings at `project level` (to be execute under the local project's directory):
+    For any Linux project use the following settings at `global` or `project` level (in the latter case, commands are to be executed under the local working directory):
     ```bash
     git config core.autocrlf input  # See above
     git config core.eol lf          # When Git needs to change line endings to